heutelbeck/sapl-extensions/sapl-axon/README.md

 For connecting to using PDP servers, use ```<artifactId>sapl-spring-pdp-embedded</artifactId>```.

-SAPL provides a deep integration with Axon and Spring Security.
+SAPL provides deep integration with Axon and Spring Security.
 This integration enables simple deployment of policy enforcement points in Spring application using a declarative aspect-oriented programming style.
 Add the following dependency to your project:

 ```xml
         <dependency>